top of page

 In the 18th century, philosopher Edmund Burke explored the concept of the "Sublime".
 It refers to the awe-inspiring power and beauty of nature, which can evoke both admiration and fear in us.
 The Sublime encompasses experiences of grandeur and beauty that surpass our understanding.

-Combining these ideas, we recognize that nature profoundly influences our emotions and thoughts.
+We recognize that nature profoundly influences our emotions and thoughts.
 When we encounter majestic mountains or mighty oceans, we feel a sense of wonder and humility, strengthening our bond with the natural world.

 Yet, in our contemporary era, this relationship is undergoing a subtle metamorphosis, shaped by the reverberations of climate change—a phenomenon to which humanity itself contributes.
 The degradation of natural habitats, the diminishment of biodiversity, and the escalation of extreme weather patterns serve as poignant reminders of our intricate entanglement with the earth.